3b/pngload/README.md

 ### Querying Metadata

-New in version 2.0, pngload has a unified API for querying different metadata that may be stored in a PNG datastream.
+pngload has a unified API for querying different metadata that may be stored in a PNG datastream.
 The `get-metadata` method can be used to query any metadata available.
 It accepts a PNG object, which is returned by `load-file` or `load-stream` as per the above, as well as a key identifying the type of metadata you want to query.
 If a PNG datastream does not have the metadata requested, NIL will be returned.
 The following keys are recognized:

 #### `:width`
 The image width in pixels.
 This is the same as `(width png)` and is only for convenience.